mflaxman/blind-xpub/README.md

 Multisig has the power to increase bitcoin adoption, as HODLers might be comfortable storing a greater percentage of their net worth in bitcoin.

+However, multisig adoption currently suffer from two big problems.

+### 1: Having Multiple Secure Locations

+While `4-of-7` multisig sounds great in theory, how many people have access to `7` safe locations with around the clock security?

-### Privacy Leakage
+### 2: Privacy Leakage

-Standard/default BIP32 paths make it so that if a bad actor gets unauthorized access to a BIP39 seed phrase (or even just an xpub), they may be able to learn about what funds it protects as well as the quorum required (`m-of-n`).
+Standard/default BIP32 paths make it so that if a bad actor gets unauthorized access to a BIP39 seed phrase (or even just the corresponding xpub), they could learn about what funds it protects as well as the quorum required (`m-of-n`).

-Under current best-practices, if a bad actor gets unauthorized access to a single seed phrase they could learn the following by scanning the blockchain pubkeys in a `p2wsh`:
+For example, they by scanning the blockchain for spent pubkeys in a redeem script they might learn the following:
-* Yesterday that seed phrase was party to a massive transaction that (likely) had a large change ouput (note that this situation could be true even if this seed phrase did not produce a signature in the transaction)
+* Yesterday that seed phrase's xpub was party to a massive transaction that (likely) had a large change ouput (note that this is the case even if this seed phrase did not produce a signature in the transaction and was just sitting in cold storage).
-* The transaction that this seed phrase was a party to (which likely had large change sent back to itself) was a `2-of-3`, meaning that only 1 more seed phrase (along with the account map) is needed to spend funds.
+* The transaction was a `2-of-3 and likely had large change output sent back to itself.
+This means that only 1 more seed phrase (along with the account map) is needed to spend funds.
-* It might also be possible to know that this entity engages in similiar transactions each weekday at say 4pm local time.
+* It might also be possible to know that this entity engages in similiar transactions each weekday at ~4pm local time.

 _Potential outcome: show up at this person's house or place of business with a $5 wrench._

+Even if the direct outcome of this privacy leak isn't used to rob someone directly, it could be used in other nefarious ways.
+For example, a government could subpoena a bank to look inside a safe deposit box to find a BIP39 seed phrase (say on a metal plate).
+If this seed phrase were part of a multisig wallet, that could reveal a lot of private information to the government (even if `>1` seed phrases were needed to spend from).

 ### Solution

 In this scheme, we demonstrate using a large and randomly generated BIP32 path to blind a BIP39 seed (or more specifically the corresponding xpub) in a multisig quorum.
 If a bad actor gets unauthorized access to that BIP39 seed (and passphrase, if applicable), they learn *nothing* about what it protects.
+This scheme enables 1 (or more) semi-trusted collaborative custodians (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) to participate in a multisig quorum with *zero* knowledge of what they're protecting, and can supply geographic/jurisdictional diversity.

-We demonstrate that this proposal works today, is compatible with existing multisig hardware wallets, and has positive implications for both privacy and trust-minimized collaborative key-holders.
+We demonstrate that this proposal has been working on mainnet for some time, is compatible with existing multisig hardware wallets, and has positive implications for both privacy and trust-minimized collaborative key-holders.

 ## Tech Overview